Nutrients found in mushrooms

 Mushrooms contain selenium and ergothioneine, which are powerful antioxidants.
-They also contain B vitamins and copper, all of which aid in red blood cell development.
+They also contain B vitamins and copper, all of which support the development of red blood cells.

-Additionally, mushrooms are rich in minerals such as potassium, copper, iron and phosphorus, which are not commonly found in plant-based foods.
+In addition, mushrooms contain many minerals such as potassium, copper, iron, and phosphorus, which are not often found in plant-based foods.

 Benefits of eating mushrooms

-In addition to making meals more delicious, mushrooms also have health benefits.
-Here are some of the benefits that mushrooms bring:
+Besides making meals more delicious, mushrooms also have health benefits.
+Here are some of the advantages that mushrooms offer:

 Cancer

-Antioxidants found in mushrooms such as selenium or choline help prevent many types of cancer such as prostate, colon and breast cancer.
+Antioxidants found in mushrooms, such as selenium and choline, help prevent many types of cancer, including prostate, colorectal, and breast cancer.

 Some studies suggest that selenium helps prevent cancer, but a 2017 review found no evidence to support this.